Maryborough Boys Grammar School Building: Heritage listing

 The former Maryborough Boys Grammar School Building was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

-The place is important in demonstrating the evolution or pattern of Queensland's history.

 The former Boys Grammar School demonstrates the growth of Maryborough in the 1870s and 1880s when the town was large enough to raise sufficient funding to erect a substantial Grammar School, second only to that in Brisbane.

-The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The building is an accomplished example of the nineteenth century architectural style, Gothic Revival, as applied to an academic building.
 The steeply pitched roofs; siting; Gothic detailing including pointed arched openings and polychrome masonry detailing; and massing of the building contribute to Gothic Revival styling.
 The building is characteristic of Grammar Schools throughout Queensland constructed in this style.

-The place is important because of its aesthetic significance.

-The building is of architectural merit as a well-composed and interesting example of a Gothic Revival structure, adapted to the sub tropical Maryborough climate and well sited.
+The building is of architectural merit as an example of a Gothic Revival structure, adapted to the subtropical Maryborough climate.
 The building is a landmark in the town.

-The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 It has a special association with the town as a place of public education since the late nineteenth century.

-The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-As a good and intact example of the work of Brisbane architect, John Hall, the building has special associations with him.